joomla/Manual/docs/general-concepts/guided-tours.md

 There is no available tour when editing a specific module, plugin or template.
 That is where launching a tour from anywhere can become handy.

+### Auto start

+Starting with Joomla 5.2, you can set tours to auto start.
+Those tours will run automatically once a user enters the context of the tour.
+Once a tour auto starts, the user can hide the tour forever (although the tour can still be run manually), and a cancellation will delay the tour for a later run.
+Once a specific time has passed (the delay setting can be found in the Global Configuration of the Guided Tours - it defaults to 1 hour), the tour will run again automatically, once in context.

+### Event dispatchers

+Once a user cancels, opts-out or completes a tour, events are triggered, allowing developers to act according to user actions.
+One may want to send a message to a user after completion of a tour in order to propose another one, for instance.
+Those events are:
+- onBeforeTourRunSaveState: triggered before saving the auto-start tour user state and recording user action logs
+- onTourRunSaveState: triggered before saving the auto-start tour user state, used to record user actions into the logs
+- onAfterTourRunSaveState: triggered after saving the auto-start tour user state and recording user action logs

+You can find those events in the AjaxController.

 ## Launching a tour from any location

 Launching a tour from a different location than the Guided Tours module is as easy as adding the attribute `data-gt-uid` with the identifier of the tour.